Canonical Form

 .

-You can customize how an expression is serialized to plain JSON by using
+To customize how an expression is serialized to plain JSON use

 .